The State Of Play, Decade By Decade.

 So, what has changed over the last four and a half decades?

-We have gone from metal bodied, manual everything cameras shooting mono or slide film if you were serious with prime lenses, colour print film with zooms if not, all in the shadow of the giants of recent times who mostly did the same things the same way, to hybrid digital cameras all capable of better stills and video quality than even professional cameras of only decades ago, all stabilised and video AF capable, but with possibly no future.
+We have gone from all metal bodied, manual everything cameras and lenses shooting mono or slide film if you were serious, colour print film with zooms if not, all in the shadow of the giants of recent times who mostly did the same things the same way, to mirrorless hybrid digital cameras and phones all capable of better stills and video quality than even professional cameras of only decades ago, all stabilised and video-AF capable, but with possibly no future.

 Are we better off?

-My fondest memories are drawn from the 1990’s the era of mystery, first and rewarded effort, the transition from all manual to semi auto, but both mattered.
+My fondest memories are drawn from the 1990’s the era of mystery, firsts and reward for effort, the transition from all manual to semi auto, but both still mattered.
 A feeling of longevity, grandeur and respect.
 The photo mattered, the gear was just the enabler.
-Magazine adds and catalogues were cool, emotive, classy.
+Magazinearticles and even adds were cool, emotive, classy.

 I don’t feel this is about the time of my life, more the times they were, but when we were living them, they were just what they were.